 Johnny Mundo: Business First

-The Buckley family, a group of Irish immigrants escaping the ravages of Ireland’s Great Potato Famine, established their farm in Northwest Indiana in the 1850s.
+The Buckley family, a group of Irish immigrants who escaped the ravages of Ireland’s Great Potato Famine, established their farm in Northwest Indiana in the 1850s.
 By the early 1900s, they had a thriving 150-acre dairy farm, which supplied the Chicago markets with fresh milk.
 Although Rose’s family lived comfortably, they also worked hard.
 Rose herself loved the farm, but she also loved adventure.
-In her 20s, the college-educated Rose had earned a teaching certificate, but put her career on hold when she met a young and dashing Johnny Mundo out of Calumet City.
+The college-educated Rose had earned a teaching certificate, but put her career on hold when she met a young and dashing Johnny Mundo out of Calumet City.

 The Good Years